catima/userdoc/en/admin.md

-An administrator has full access to the catalog and can add data as well as modify pages and the catalog's structure.
+An administrator has full access to the catalog; they can add and modify any content as well as modify pages and the catalog's structure.

 # Table of contents